-If you’re looking for the most user-friendly storage solution, wall-mounted kayak storage racks are a better option, as they require less effort to install and mount.
+If you’re looking for the most user-friendly storage solution, wall-mounted kayak storage racks are a better option, requiring less effort to install and mount.
 Wall-mounted kayak storage is also much more affordable.
-Wall-mounted racks take up a lot of wall space and usually have kayaks protruding outwards up to 1.5-feet, which exposes them to scratches and possible damage.
+Wall-mounted racks take up a lot of wall space and usually have kayaks protruding outwards up to 1.5 feet, which exposes them to scratches and possible damage.

-Alternatively, ceiling hoist systems for kayaks free up both wall and floor space.
+Alternatively, kayak ceiling hoist systems free up both wall and floor space.
 Overhead space in your garage is usually unutilized and is an excellent option for storing large and bulk items such as kayaks or canoes.
 Depending on the size of the garage, you’ll be able to store anywhere between two to five kayaks.
 However, most hoist systems do require two people to operate them correctly.
-It’s a little bit more complicated to install but doable.
+It’s a little bit more complicated to install, but doable.

-Also, there is always the tiny risk of the kayak falling onto your vehicle if installation is done poorly or hoist parts are low quality.
+Also, there is always the tiny risk of the kayak falling onto your vehicle if installation is done poorly or hoist parts are of low quality.
 However, the best kayak hoist systems are designed with additional security measures to prevent the kayak from falling and distributing weight evenly.
-They have strong and durable parts to support the weight of heavier kayaks securely.
+They have strong and durable parts to securely support the weight of heavier kayaks.

 Types of Kayak Hoist Systems

-Kayak hoist systems can be divided into two different types, namely motorized and manual kayak hoists.
-Naturally, both of these kayak hoist types have their pros and cons to consider before deciding on one.
+Kayak hoist systems can be divided into two types, namely, motorized and manual kayak hoists.
+Naturally, both kayak hoist types have pros and cons to consider before deciding on one.

 1. Motorized Kayak Hoist System

 These hoists use an electric motor fixed to your garage ceiling that lifts and lowers the kayak.
 Unlike manual hoists, these are much more convenient to use as the heavy lifting is done for you.
 They have fantastic security features added, such as stop-locks and fail-safes that prevent your kayak from falling.
-Of course, it goes without saying that these hoist systems come with a bigger price tag than their manual counterparts.
-Malfunctions also happen more regularly; they require an active power supply to function and more effort and expertise to install.
+Of course, these hoist systems have a bigger price tag than their manual counterparts.
+Malfunctions also happen more regularly; they require an active power supply and more effort and expertise to install.

 2. Manual Kayak Hoist System

 These work by manually pulling a rope that runs through a pulley system.
-Since this system doesn’t make use of a motorized engine, you will have to exert the effort yourself to raise or lower the kayak safely and tie the rope to a secure anchor point that will keep it safely hoisted overhead.
-They are much more affordable since they are not motorized, they are easy to install, and generally do not malfunction often.
-Manual hoist systems are usually safe to use, however, failing to secure the rope properly is the main cause of the kayak possibly falling.
+Since this system doesn’t use a motorized engine, you will have to exert the effort to raise or lower the kayak safely and tie the rope to a secure anchor point that will keep it safely hoisted overhead.
+They are much more affordable since they are not motorized, are easy to install, and do not malfunction often.
+Manual hoist systems are usually safe to use; however, failing to secure the rope properly is the main cause of the kayak possibly falling.

 A Kayak Hoist System Buyer’s Guide

-Although kayak ceiling hoist systems are straightforward to use, there are a few considerations to keep in mind before deciding on one.
+Although kayak ceiling hoist systems are straightforward to use, there are a few considerations to consider before deciding on one.

 The Height of Your Ceiling

-Usually, the minimum height requires to use a ceiling hoist is about 8-feet; however, different models range from 9 to 12-feet.
+Usually, the minimum height required for a ceiling hoist is about 8 feet; however, different models range from 9 to 12 feet.
 It is important to remember that the kayak will hang an additional few feet lower than the actual hoist system.
 The kayak is not mounted directly to the ceiling; therefore, keep in mind that there should be enough space between the ceiling and the kayak and the kayak and whatever is stored below it.

 Clearance for Your Vehicle

-As mentioned above, if a vehicle is to be stored underneath your overhead kayak,k make sure that there is enough space in between so to avoid scratches and damage.
-Also, if your vehicle is fitted with a roof rack, keep in mind that this will add additional height to your vehicle.
+As mentioned above, if a vehicle is to be stored underneath your overhead kayak,k make sure that there is enough space in between to avoid scratches and damage.
+Also, if your vehicle is fitted with a roof rack, remember that this will add height.

 The Weight Capacity of the Kayak Hoist

 The ceiling hoist should be able to support the weight of your kayak.
-Most kayak hoist systems have a weight capacity of around 100-pounds; however, larger kayaks such as tandem or fishing kayaks require a more robust and durable design that can support an above-average weight capacity.
+Most kayak hoist systems have a weight capacity of around 100 pounds; however, larger kayaks, such as tandem or fishing kayaks, require a more robust and durable design to support an above-average weight capacity.

 Secure Anchor Points

 Anchor points should be accessible and sturdy.
-Ensure that you have mapped out all the anchor points correctly before installing the hoist.
+Ensure you have correctly mapped out all the anchor points before installing the hoist.

-Knowing how to install a ceiling hoist is vital as doing a poor job may result in the kayak falling and damaging your vehicle underneath and being damaged from the fall itself.
-Should you not feel comfortable with installing a host system yourself, it might be better to consider other kayak storage solutions, such as wall-mounted or freestanding racks.
+Knowing how to install a ceiling hoist is vital, as doing a poor job may result in the kayak falling, damaging your vehicle underneath, and being damaged from the fall itself.
+If you feel uncomfortable installing a host system yourself, it might be better to consider other kayak storage solutions, such as wall-mounted or freestanding racks.

 Materials and Durability

-Anything that has to be lifted and stored overhead will need strong and durable equipment to keep it supported.
-It is important to consider the quality of the rope and pulley system parts when investing in a ceiling hoist.
+Anything that must be lifted and stored overhead will need strong and durable equipment to support it.
+When investing in a ceiling hoist, it is important to consider the quality of the rope and pulley system parts.
 Weak and flimsy materials and mechanisms may lead to the pulley malfunctioning while in use or the rope snapping under the kayak’s weight.

-Manually kayak hoists are not too expensive, with the exception of a few, such as the HARKEN kayak hoist mentioned earlier.
-Kayaks are expensive, and it is worth investing in something with a higher price tag if it means that the hoist is of good quality, safe and durable and will last at least 3 to 5 years.
+Manually kayak hoists are not too expensive, except for a few, such as the HARKEN kayak hoist mentioned earlier.
+Kayaks are expensive, and it is worth investing in something with a higher price tag if the hoist is of good quality, safe and durable, and will last at least 3 to 5 years.